Use your telescope to confirm the existence of newly discovered worlds

-Now, you can join professional astronomers and participate in discovering and characterizing exoplanets in our galaxy.
+Join professional astronomers and participate in discovering and characterizing some of the most interesting exoplanets in our galaxy!

 These exoplanets, mainly gas giants like Jupiter that were discovered with TESS, NASA’s current planet hunting mission, need your help.
 Astronomers don’t have enough information to fully understand the orbits of these planets.
 In most cases, this is because TESS or other NASA missions haven’t had many chances to catch them transiting, or passing in front of, their star.
 That’s where you come in!
 Planets like this take a long time to orbit and transit their star; therefore, due to the rising Sun, a single Earth-bound telescope will not be able to see the star’s light dim and return as the planet completes its transit.
 Only a network of people around the world, working to observe the same target, will be able to catch a full transit for these planets.
 With your help, scientists can understand the orbits and conditions of these foreign worlds.

 Featured Exoplanet Transit for November 2022

 Catch the Wandering Transit of a Super-Puff Planet

 This November 12-14, citizen astronomers have a chance to observe a cool “super-puff” exoplanet, a gas giant with a uniquely low density.
 This planet, the outermost planet in a family of five, is almost the size of Jupiter with only a fraction of its mass.

 Exoplanet HIP-41378 f was first observed by NASA’s Kepler Mission in 2016.
 Although a single transit was observed by Kepler, and later the Hubble Space Telescope, there are still plenty of mysteries to be solved.
 For example, the predicted timing of its transits slightly disagree with what astronomers actually observe.
 These differences are called “transit timing variations,” and may indicate the presence of an exo-moon or gravitational tugs from this planet’s siblings.